HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 - Message in the chat their qualtrics ID

-*Now go ahead and start filling otu the survey.
+*Now go ahead and start filling out the survey.
 After every few surveys there will be a screen asking you to notify me.
 I may ask you some more questions during those times, or I may ask you to keep going.
 These surveys should take about 40 minutes.*

-After they finish, Check [Self-Report Scales](https://rutgers.yul1.qualtrics.com/reporting-dashboard/web/6759f2274afe9f0008e00f36/pages/Page_7691eb9e-0279-4dea-b9f6-75c7541d5cfc/view?surveyId=SV_78QRYTSOnegCSjQ) (<- link to survey responses) for QIDS-SR scale question qids_12, deals with suicidal ideation
-QIDS response is a 6, administer [Holmes Lab Suicide Risk Assessment](https://rutgers.ca1.qualtrics.com/jfe/form/SV_1Nb3mdge9pfjlnE)
-    - 2-4 questions, very fast
-    - Logic displays what to do based on answers

-### Notes for Interviewer
+### Interviewer: Open Clinical Rating Survey, fill out what you can, wait until participant finishes first block of self-report and then ask ALL needed Clinical Rating Questions
 > NOTE: These 4 surveys are in order of *content*, NOT separated by survey-- so a BPRS question may be in the middle of 2 PANSS questions, etc.
 > NOTE: 0=not assessed, 1=not present.
 Make sure to choose 1 if an item isn’t present.
 > NOTE: PANSS P questions- If people don’t have mania / schizoaffective disorders, **first ask if anything has changed in their symptoms in the last week.**